waterholeforum/docs/frontend.md

 ### Adding Components

-To add a component, call the `add` method on the applicable extender in the boot method of a service provider:
+To add a component, call the `add` method on the applicable extender in the `register` method of a service provider:

 ```php
 use Waterhole\Extend;